metaopt/torchopt/docs/source/implicit_diff/implicit_diff.rst

     torchopt.linear_solve.solve_inv
     torchopt.linear_solve.solve_normal_cg

-Usually, the computation of implicit gradient involves the computation of inverse Hessian matrix.
+Usually, the computation of implicit gradient involves the computation of the inverse Hessian matrix.
 However, the high-dimensional Hessian matrix also makes direct computation intractable, and this is where linear solver comes into play.
-By iteratively solving the linear system problem, we can calculate inverse Hessian matrix up to some precision.
+By iteratively solving the linear system problem, we can calculate the inverse Hessian matrix up to some precision.
 We offer the `conjugate-gradient <https://arxiv.org/abs/1909.04630>`_ based solver and `neuman-series <https://arxiv.org/abs/1911.02590>`_ based solver.

 Here is an example of the linear solver.